FAQs

 I’m used to handling things on my own.
 Aren’t people who go to counseling weak?

 Not at all.
-People who ask for help know when they need it and have the courage to reach out.
+Knowing when you need help and having the courage to reach out is a strength.
 Everyone needs help now and then.
 In our work together, we’ll help you explore and identify your strengths and how to implement them to reduce the influence of your problems.

 What’s the difference between talking to you or my best friend or family?